lclichen/lclichen.github.io/_pages/about.md

 I'm a master's student from from the School of Cyber Science and Technology at University of Science and Technology of China(USTC).
 Prior to that, I graduated from Department of Electronic Engineering and Information Science at USTC with a bachelor’s degree.

-My main research interests are in 3D Artificial Intelligence Generated Content(3D AIGC), specifically focusing on scene and object generation.
+My main research interests are in 3D Artificial Intelligence Generated Content(3D AIGC) and controllable generation, specifically focusing on scene and object generation.

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.